zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 target objects on the source ones by means of static traits.

-Since one of the problems described in the previous paragraph was caused by composition, i.e. by the wrapped dimensions in the item object, in this example we will try to model the multidimensionality of items (no type schizophrenia) by static traits (Scala).
+Since one of the problems described in the previous paragraph was caused by composition, i.e. by the dimensions wrapped in the item object, in this example we will try to model the multidimensionality of items by Scala static traits (no type schizophrenia).
 It follows that there will be no properties in `Item` representing the two dimensions.
 Instead, the dimensions become part of the item's type expressed by means of traits.